Bethany UMC Weekly Announcements

 Our Shut-ins: Audrey Bradshaw, Ramona Garrison, Carolyn Roller, Nadine Moore

-Extended Family: Declan, friend of Sawyer Dunsmore; Shay Suter, Dale Roller’s friend’s granddaughter; Michael, Gary and Bettina Ruleman’s son-in-law; Kay Gum, Dale Roller’s neighbor; Shirley, Pam Lynn’s aunt; Tim Vanderwarker, Barbara Long’s brother-in-law; Bobby Gilkerson, friend of Jan Fulton; Lisa Begoon Ruleman, Robbie Saufley’s cousin; Jane Landis and Tony Gorden, community members; Mike Morris, Kathy Kile’s brother-in-law.
+Extended Family: Shay Suter, Dale Roller’s friend’s granddaughter; Michael, Gary and Bettina Ruleman’s son-in-law; Kay Gum, Dale Roller’s neighbor; Shirley, Pam Lynn’s aunt; Tim Vanderwarker, Barbara Long’s brother-in-law; Bobby Gilkerson, friend of Jan Fulton; Lisa Begoon Ruleman, Robbie Saufley’s cousin; Jane Landis and Tony Gorden, community members; Mike Morris, Kathy Kile’s brother-in-law; Clifford James, grandfather of soon to be son-in-law of Gary and Laura Lucas.

 Community Announcements: